argoproj/argo-cd/docs/user-guide/commands/argocd_app_wait.md

 ### Options

 ```
-  -N, --app-namespace string   Only wait for an application  in namespace
       --degraded               Wait for degraded
-      --delete                 Wait for delete
       --health                 Wait for health
   -h, --help                   help for wait
       --operation              Wait for pending operations